MarcioMonego/craftbeerpi-plugins/README.md

 ### To change the original repository for list of plugins and include your onw plugins plus the ones of the original repository:

 #### Change the file `modules\addon\endpoints.py`
-The `/list` blueprint is the responsible for the request to Manuel original plugins.yaml file Clone the the repo https://github.com/Manuel83/craftbeerpi-plugins On your clone include new records to the plugins you want on the file plugins.yaml:
+The `/list` blueprint is the responsible for the request to Craftbeerpi original plugins.yaml file Clone the the repo https://github.com/Manuel83/craftbeerpi-plugins On your clone include new records to the plugins you want on the file plugins.yaml: